 The Component Graph

 Key properties:

 Hard errors (broken refs, duplicate IDs, dependency cycles) are always fatal.
-Configurable rules (uncovered criteria, missing tests, staleness) have default severities that you can override in supersigil.toml.
+Configurable rules (uncovered criteria, missing tests, tracked-file glob issues) have default severities that you can override in supersigil.toml.
 Draft documents get relaxed verification automatically.

+The Component Graph